If you are planning to explore Mostar, there are wonderful places to go with the kids in tow. Here is what to do in Mostar with kids.

-If you love shopping you should certainly visit Old Bazar Kujundziluk.
-The street embodies the old Ottoman lifestyle, with its rustic style buildings and cobblestone streets and is one of the most popular tourist stops for travelers.
+If you love shopping, you should undoubtedly visit Old Bazar Kujundziluk.
+The street embodies the old Ottoman lifestyle, with its rustic style buildings and cobblestone streets, and is one of the most popular tourist stops for travelers.

-While on a vacation with kids you can visit the colorful shops and give them a little pocket money to buy a souvenir.
+While on vacation with kids, you can visit the colorful shops and give them a little pocket money to buy a souvenir.

 Kajtaz House (Turkish House)

 Although not in Mostar, Kravice waterfalls are one of the best places to visit in Bosnia-Herzegovina.
-A one hour drive from Mostar, Kravice Falls has a rope swing and a picnic area where you can just sit back and enjoy your vacation with kids.
+A one-hour drive from Mostar, Kravice Falls has a rope swing and a picnic area where you can sit back and enjoy your vacation with kids.

 Neretva River is one of the longest and most beautiful rivers in the Balkans.